alexandremahdhaoui/kubernetes-the-libvirt-way/docs/03-compute-resources.md

 cluster CIDR range will be set to `10.0.0.0/24`.

-## Await cloud-init scripts
+## Important information: monitor progress of VM provisioning

-Because we are provisioning 8 VMs in this section and IO or CPU might be blocking, you can monitor the progress of the cloud-init scripts by running the command bellow
+Because we will be provisioning 8 VMs in this chapter and IO or CPU might be blocking, you can monitor the progress of the cloud-init scripts by running the command bellow
 ```shell
 vm.exec lb-worker 'sudo tail -f /var/log/cloud-init-output.log'
 ```